Dehcho First Nations

 Map of the Interim Measures Agreement Area

 The Dehcho Process began in 1999, with negotiations on both a Framework Agreement and an Interim Measures Agreement (IMA).
-Negotiations were based on Dr. Peter Russell’s work in 1998, and his report describing 21 Common Ground Principles.
-In 2001, the parties signed the IMA and the Framework Agreement, which set out the subjects for negotiations to conclude an Agreement-in-Principle and a Final Agreement that will clarify and build upon the existing treaties.
+In 2001, the parties signed the IMA and the Framework Agreement, which set out the subjects for negotiations to conclude a Lands and Resources Agreement-in-Principle and a Final Agreement.

 Frequently Asked Questions